 Defining workspace strategy: the 3 factors at play

-- Where the work happens
+- Where does the work happen?

-- How strictly in-person working is enforced
+- How strictly is in-person work enforced?

 1) Where does the work happen?

-Fully Office-Based
+Fully office-based

-Fully-remote or remote-first
+Fully remote or remote-first

-A fully-remote workplace strategy means employees work from various locations rather than being physically present in a centralised office.
+A fully remote workplace strategy means employees work from various locations rather than being physically present in a centralised office.

 Hybrid